 The sociodemographic statistics indicate that both pilot and main surveys have been answered by more men, people that have fewer children and higher education and income.
 They also have a higher share of employed respondents at the expense of retired people and the “Other” category.
 Nevertheless, the pilot survey has a much higher rate (14.9%) of retired people compared to the main survey (9.0%), although lower than the national average (17.9%).

-Probably the most important difference is the much lower female share in the pilot compared both to the main survey and to the national average, with a female share of 12% compared to the national average of 50%.
+One particularly notable difference is the much lower female share in the pilot compared both to the main survey and to the national average, with a female share of 12% compared to the national average of 50%.
 In addition, the average age of the respondents in the pilot survey is higher than the national average.
 Conversely, respondents of the main survey better match the national average for the female share, 45% compared to 50%.
 The main survey respondents are also slightly younger than the national average.

 Figure 4.1 shows the home counties distribution for the pilot survey respondents, for which Oslo and Viken are slightly overrepresented compared to the national average.
 Similarly, Figure 4.2 shows the distributions of the home counties of the main survey respondents and the national average are within 2%-points, except for Oslo which has a share 5%-points greater than the national average.
 Both pilot and main survey respondents live in more urban areas compared to the national average.